How We Are Regulated

 Neo Exchange Inc. (“NEO Exchange” or “NEO”) and its parent company, Aequitas Innovations Inc. (“Aequitas”), are authorized by the Canadian Securities Administrators (“CSA”) to operate an exchange for listing and trading securities and certain financial products.
 To be authorized, exchanges are “recognized” or exempted from recognition under securities legislation in the jurisdictions in which they operate.

 Recognition & Exemption Orders

 The NEO Exchange is authorized to operate across Canada as an exchange for listing and trading equity and debt securities and certain financial products, including exchange-traded funds, closed-end funds and structured products.
-The initial recognition order for NEO and its parent company was issued in November, 2014 the Ontario Securities Commission (“OSC”), varied in February, 2015 and effective March 1, 2015.
+The initial recognition order for NEO and Aequitas was issued in November, 2014 by the Ontario Securities Commission (“OSC”), varied in February, 2015 and effective March 1, 2015.
 It was varied and restated on February 8, 2019 and August 31, 2020.
 The exemption orders issued by the other members of the CSA are also effective as of March 1, 2015.
 The current orders can be found below.

 - Aequitas Innovations Inc. and Neo Exchange Inc. OSC Recognition Order (September 2020)